Crindigo/termcraft/doc/techtree.md

   - butcher/milk can just work for any animal in the inventory, we do not track a separate inventory for each pasture.
   - recipes for nicer clothes, beds with down blankets and alpaca wool.

+- animal power (req: animal husbandry)
+  - creation of horse-powered generator. recipe takes a horse, generates power in exchange for hay.

 - smelting (req: pottery)
   - creation of charcoal-powered smelteries built with firebrick. processing stone